 • Air-tight food storage containers in a variety of sizes.
 Whether you’re storing individual ingredients, single portions, or bulk batches, you’re going to want containers that keep your food fresh and can just as easily go in the freezer as in the microwave.

 • Labels for containers.
 Having some labels or labeling tape nearby is really handy when it comes to storing leftovers, cooking in big batches, or buying nonperishable items in bulk.
-Writing the recipe and the date on each container means no more guesswork on what indistinguishable stew at the back of the freezer is!
+Writing the recipe and the date on each container means no more guesswork on what indistinguishable stew is at the back of the freezer!

 10 steps to create your meal plan